tim-hilt/vlad/README.md

 ## Usage

 The API is based on the wonderful Scikit-Learn API, which uses the basic notion of `fit`/ `predict`/ `transform`.
-So far I didn't have a reason to transform anything, so `fit` and `predict` (along with `predict_proba`) are the functions comparable to sklearns API.

 To include `VLAD` in the current file just write: